Adrian Borland

-Adrian Kelvin Borland (6 December 1957 – 26 April 1999) was an English singer, songwriter, guitarist and record producer, best known as the frontman of post-punk band the Sound.
+Adrian Kelvin Borland (6 December 1957 – 26 April 1999) was an English singer, songwriter, guitarist and record producer, best known as the frontman of post-punk band The Sound.

-Following a substantial musical career spanning numerous groups, as well as a solo career, he succumbed to symptoms of schizoaffective disorder, and committed suicide by jumping in front of a train on 26 April 1999.
+Following a substantial musical career spanning numerous groups, as well as a solo career, he died by suicide after jumping in front of a train on 26 April 1999.
+Some have speculated that his death was caused by his symptoms of schizoaffective disorder.

 Early career

 Adrian Kelvin Borland was born in the Hampstead area of London, the son of Bob Borland, a physicist at the National Physical Laboratory, and Win, an English teacher.